How to Establish Paternity in Colorado: Legal Process & Child Support Guide

 1. For Married Parents

-If you were married when your child was born or within 300 days of divorce, paternity is automatically presumed.
-The husband is considered the legal father unless proven otherwise through a court order or genetic testing.
+Paternity is automatically presumed if the child is born during marriage or within 300 days after divorce.
+The husband is considered the legal father unless proven otherwise by the court or DNA.

 2. For Unmarried Parents

-Unmarried parents must establish paternity voluntarily or through legal action.
-Signing a Voluntary Acknowledgment of Paternity form at the hospital or later through the Colorado Department of Public Health and Environment legally establishes paternity.
+Unmarried parents must establish paternity voluntarily or legally.
+Signing a Voluntary Acknowledgment of Paternity form at the hospital or with the Colorado Department of Public Health and Environment creates legal paternity and parental rights.

 3. In Cases of Disagreement